 5.10.1 Service Description

-The Eees_EECContextRelocation API enables the EEC context relocation from S-EES to T-EES, as defined in 3GPP TS 23.558 [2].
-The Eees_EECContextRelocation_Pull service operation enables EEC context relocation from S-EES to T-EES, upon request from the T-EES to S-EES, as specified by Eees_EECContextPull API in 3GPP TS 23.558 [2].
-The Eees_EECContextRelocation_Push service operation enables EEC context relocation from S-EES to T-EES, upon a request from the S-EES to T-EES, as specified by Eees_EECContextPush API in 3GPP TS 23.558 [2].
+The Eees_EECContextRelocation API enables the EEC context relocation from a service consumer (e.g.S-EES or CES) to T-EES, as defined in 3GPP TS 23.558 [2].
+The Eees_EECContextRelocation_Pull service operation enables EEC context relocation from service consumer (e.g., S-EES or CES) to T-EES, upon request from the T-EES to S-EES or CES, as specified by Eees_EECContextPull API in 3GPP TS 23.558 [2].
+The Eees_EECContextRelocation_Push service operation enables EEC context relocation from a service consumer (e.g., S-EES, CES) to T-EES, upon a request from the service consumer to T-EES, as specified by Eees_EECContextPush API in 3GPP TS 23.558 [2].

 5.10.2 Service Operations